-Participant-Directed Goods and Services is often called PDGS for short.
-It is a service available through the SELF Waiver that can help a person with services, equipment, or supplies they need when other programs or resources are not available.
+Participant-Directed Goods and Services, often called PDGS, is a service available through the Level One and SELF waivers that promotes independence and inclusion.
+It can help a person with services, equipment, or supplies they need when other programs or resources are not available.

 When to Apply this Service

 The person’s service and support administrator, or SSA, will assess them for a need for Participant-Directed Goods and Services.
 Service planning should include a conversation about all of the resources available to meet the needs identified in the assessment and what the person wants to achieve.
 The SSA can add PDGS to the individual service plan when other resources cannot meet the person’s needs or support what they want to achieve.

 Requirements of PDGS